Ron Dobson became London Fire Commissioner in 2007 having risen through the ranks since joining the Brigade in 1979.

 Rita Dexter joined the Brigade as Director of Corporate Services in 2001, where she was responsible for legal and democratic services, communications, strategy and performance and Information Technology.
 She was promoted to Deputy Commissioner in November 2009.

-Rita began her local authority career as a junior clerk in 1979 at Birmingham City Council.
-She then moved on to work at the Department of the Environment, where she specialised in the powers and duties of local authorities.
+Aged 16, Rita began her local authority career as a junior clerk in 1979 at Birmingham City Council.
+In 1993 she moved on to work at the Department of the Environment, where she specialised in the powers and duties of local authorities.

 In 1995 she joined Barnet Council where she spent six years.
 She left Barnet Council as the Deputy Chief Executive to join the Brigade.

 Gary Reason joined the London Fire Brigade as a fire fighter in 1984.
 Since then he has accrued a wealth of experience, representing the Brigade at Gold level, managing operations at some of London’s most challenging incidents, and acting as lead officer during the Inquests covering the 7 July 2005 London bombings

 In his numerous Head of Service roles as Assistant Commissioner, Gary oversaw the training requirements of the Brigade’s 7000 staff and the national training requirements for specialist resilience capabilities across the country.
 Since May 2010, Gary has managed the Brigade’s preparations for the 2012 Olympics and Paralympics, helping ensure the UK Fire and Rescue Service delivers a safe and secure Games.

 As Director of Operational Resilience and Training, Gary manages the Brigade’s operational and emergency planning, operational procedures, health and safety, HR and staff development and the development of new response capabilities for terrorist threats.

 Sue Budden joined the Brigade as Head of Finance in 2006.
 She began her career at Coopers and Lybrand in Norwich (now Price Waterhouse Coopers) as a public sector auditor at the start of their development of public sector work.
 Sue then moved to London to work in local government while completing her CIPFA qualification, working at Westminster, Southwark and Hackney councils.